Horizon safety locations

 Configuring the horizon engine

-Having completed the Retrieving horizon data guide, you are now able to configure and set up a Virtual Horizon.
+Having completed the Retrieving horizon data guide, you are now able to set up the horizon engine and start navigation to retrieve horizon data.

 Specifying horizon options